+If you learn about PTSD treatments, find social support, and get started, you can feel more in control.
 Here are some steps you can take and resources to get help for PTSD:

 - Talk to someone you trust.
-Whether you talk to a family member, doctor, chaplain or clergy, or another Servicemember or Veteran, getting support is key to getting better.
+Whether you talk to a family member, doctor, chaplain or clergy, or another service member or Veteran, getting support is key to getting better.

 - If you don't feel comfortable talking with someone yet, hear from others who have gotten PTSD treatment at AboutFace.